Aditya1331Kumar/Violence-Detection/README.md

 ## Uniqueness of Our Solution

-Our AI-Based Smart Traffic Management & Violence Detection System is a next-generation solution that combines real-time AI-driven traffic optimization with advanced surveillance for public safety.
+Our AI-Based Smart Violence Detection System is a next-generation solution that combines real-time AI-driven traffic optimization with advanced surveillance for public safety.
 Unlike conventional systems, we integrate **AI-powered behavioral analysis, dynamic traffic control, and real-time emergency response mechanisms** to create an unparalleled urban mobility and security solution.

 ### Key Differentiators: